 - Stylised calendar data

-Kiminori MATSUYAMA will present one of his current projects, joint with Philip USHCHEV, at the next Departmental Seminar via zoom on the theme:
+Marion GOUSSÉ will present a paper at the next Departmental Seminar via Zoom on the theme:

 - Paper in a typewriter on which it is written "New Research"

-Andrea PRAT will present a paper at the next Friday Seminar via Zoom on the theme:
+Jean-Marc ROBIN will present a paper, joint with Rasmus LENTZ and Suphanit PIYAPROMDEE, at the next Friday Seminar via Zoom on the theme:

 - Voters from different walks of life placing ballots in election box

 Maria PETROVA is ICREA Research Professor at the Institute for Political Economy and Governance (IPEG) and a Barcelona GSE Affiliated Professor.
 She is a Research Fellow of CEPR and Research Affiliate of CESifo.
 She is a member of the Editorial Board of the Review of Economic Studies and a Co-Editor of the Journal of Public Economics.
 She has been elected to the Council of the European Economic Association for the 2019-2023 term.

 She is an applied microeconomist whose focus is on information economics, political economy, and development.
 She seeks to understand how information flows affect complex links between economic and political phenomena.
 Her recent research is focused on the political economy of traditional and social media, and on the determinants and implications of individual political donations.
 In 2018, she was awarded an ERC Starting Grant for her project The Rise and Fall of Populism and Extremism.